OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/train-the-trainer-retreat-2025.md

 <br>

-Imparting this knowledge and skills in university teaching helps to ensure high-quality research and make it sustainable.
-We are therefore organizing a retreat for multipliers who would like to integrate these extremely important topics into their teaching and supervision.

 → <a href="https://redcap.kks.uni-marburg.de/surveys/?s=9TWKDAF8KWYPM7CN">REGISTER</a>

+**Event Format**

+The One-Day Train the Trainer (TTT) retreat is is conceptualized as a one-day unconference: the participants share their own teaching ideas, receive targeted feedback, and learn from the proven didactic concepts of others.

-During the One-Day Train the Trainer (TTT) retreat, we will work to expand and optimize our didactic skills for precisely these areas.
+During the TTT retreat, we will work to expand and optimize our didactic skills for precisely these areas.

 Do you want to offer excellent teaching for sustainable, high-quality research?
 Then the TTT Retreat could be the ideal place for you!